 Controls function as you’d expect them to.
 There’s one button on the front that doubles as a power button and input selector.
 A volume knob has a click too and that’s reserved for the mute function.
 Worth noticing is the fact that volume is being simultaneously controlled at both headphone and RCA output.

 I fired the DAC-X6 MKII up, hooked my Hifimans to it, and started listening.
 New, Sabre-based circuitry treated me with a clean and crisp sound.
-Bass is going deep but is firmly controlled and has a good kick, just the way I like it.
-Instruments have crisp leading edges and transients strike with vigor, which makes for the exciting listen.
+The bass is going deep but is firmly controlled and has a good kick, just the way I like it.
+Instruments have crisp leading edges and transients strike with vigor, which makes for an exciting listen.
 Vocals are prominent and present, filled with texture and details.
 The highest region is rendered in a similar fashion, with plenty of energy and clarity.

 Layering is good and the sound-stage is respectably wide, but the upfront presentation doesn’t convey much depth.
 That’s perfectly fine in my book as no device near this price can’t really do much stage depth either.